 This path has the advantage of facilitating the professional integration of students.
 An apprentice has a good chance of being hired at the end of his or her contract.
 At the end of his/her apprenticeship, the student also benefits from the significant professional experience he/she has gained.

 The cost of this training is taken care of by the employer and the government of the Alsace Region of France.
 The apprentice does not pay any specific fees and is also exempt from the registration fee.

 In the first semester, students start the week with 2,5 days of class, after which they spend 2,5 days working in their host companies.

 In the second semester, starting in February, the pace reverses (2.5 days of work and then 2.5 days of class).

 Companies can offer students long assignments and therefore richer in experience than those acquired during an internship.

-During the entire course period from September to mid-June, the student works every day of the week: a full day and four half-days.
+During the entire course period from September to mid-June, the student works two full days (on Mondays and Tuesdays) and two half-days (on Thursdays and Fridays).

-Distance learning courses take place four times a week from 6 p.m. onwards.
+Distance learning courses take place three times a week: from 2 p.m. on Wednesdays and from 6 p.m. on Thursdays and Fridays.

 Three times a year, students attend a group meeting in Strasbourg.
 These three-day gatherings take place in October, March and June.

 Monitoring the apprentice in the host company